Watering your lawn isn’t rocket science, right?

 How long should you water your lawn?

 The best advice is to water for longer time periods, less frequently.
-Watering your lawn 2-3 times a week for 30 minutes to an hour each time is a much better choice than watering your lawn 6 times a week for only 15 minutes.
+Watering your lawn 2-3 times a week for about 30 minutes (depending on the flow rate of your sprinkler) is a much better choice than watering your lawn more often but for less time.

-As I said above, deep watering stimulates deep roots to grow and sturdier too.
+As mentioned above, deep watering makes for deep, strong roots.
 By watering your grass so that it reaches 6” below ground level, you’re preparing your lawn to be more drought tolerant.

 So, there you go.
-A great guide on how to water your lawn in the best way you can.
-This guide tells you how to water your lawn according to season, grass type and soil type – all of which are super important factors for maintaining a healthy lawn!
+Hopefully, now you’re feeling pretty confident about how to water your lawn according to season, grass type and soil type – all of which are super important factors for maintaining a healthy lawn!

 Until next time!